-To make this decision, we need to have a good understanding of underlying networks.
-For example, what exactly can we get from links within an aggregate versus from multiple aggregates?
-How different are the bandwidths and latencies of links within an aggregate versus from multiple aggregates?
+To make this decision, it is essential to have a good understanding of underlying networks.
+For example, what exactly can we get from links within an aggregate versus from cross-aggregate links?
+How different are the bandwidth and latencies of links within an aggregate versus cross-aggregate links?
 What are their behaviors over a long period of time?
 We collect and analyze the measurement data and try to answer these questions.
 We expect that the analysis will provide helpful hints to the design of GENI experiments.

 We understand that the distinction between single aggregate and multiple aggregates is not absolute.
-In a single aggregate experiment, the links generally have lower latencies and higher bandwidths.
-To make them suitable for an experiment that needs more realistic topology that has a wide variety of delays and bandwidths, we can add delay nodes in the middle of the topology to do traffic shaping, increasing the delay or reducing the bandwidth, or both.
+In a single aggregate experiment, the links generally have lower latencies and higher bandwidth.
+To make them suitable for an experiment that needs more realistic topology that has a wide variety of delays and bandwidth, we can add delay nodes in the middle of the topology to do traffic shaping, increasing the delay or reducing the bandwidth, or both.
 This added an element of simulations/emulations, instead of pure experimentations.
 The resulting topology will have some characteristics of multi-aggregate experiments.
-On the flip side of the coin are experiments using multiple aggregates.
+On the flip

+1Department of Computer Science, University of Kentucky, Lexington, KY 40506, USA side of the coin are experiments using multiple aggregates.
 For large network experiments, the number of nodes usually exceeds the number of aggregates available.
 We have to allocate multiple nodes within an aggregate.
 Thus, even in a multi-aggregate experiment, we may still have links within an aggregate.
-In either case, we need to have an idea about delays and bandwidths of both single-aggregate links and cross-aggregate links.
+In either case, we need to have an idea about delays and bandwidth of both single-aggregate links and cross-aggregate links.